karmartir/e-commerce-website-next.js/README.md

 # E-Commerce Website (Next.js) — Project Documentation
+A full featured Ecommerce website built with Next.js, TypeScript, PostgreSQL and Prisma.

 ## Overview
 This project is a more modern and scalable evolution of my earlier MERN-based e‑commerce project (**proshop-demo**).
 Unlike the MERN version—which relies on a traditional separation of backend (Express) and frontend (React)—this implementation takes full advantage of **Next.js**, offering: